IdolLab/CADTrack/README.md

 ```

 ## 🙏 Acknowledgments
-- This repo is based on [STTrack](https://github.com/NJU-PCALab/STTrack) and [IDEA](https://github.com/924973292/IDEA) which are excellent works.
+This repo is based on [STTrack](https://github.com/NJU-PCALab/STTrack) and [IDEA](https://github.com/924973292/IDEA) which are excellent works.
-- We thank for the [PyTracking](https://github.com/visionml/pytracking) library, which helps us to quickly implement our ideas.